How well does the vaccine work?

 - people who are allergic to dairy products, eggs or nuts

-But if you have any concerns, talk to a GP or practice nurse before going ahead with vaccination.
+But if you have any concerns, talk to a midwife, health visitor, GP or practice nurse before going ahead with vaccination.

 Does the BCG vaccine contain any blood products or materials of animal origin?

 No. There are no blood products in the vaccine.
 All of the raw materials used to make the vaccine are from non-animal origins.